Car Import Calculator: Calculate Shipping and Tax Costs Easily

 Location

 You will find a spot to fill in the information on the tariff estimator.
 You will select the country you are importing from, along with the currency for that country.
-Next, you will select the country you import to and its currency.
+Next, you will choose the country you import to and its currency.

 Product Description or HS Code